questionlp/framework-laptop-16/README.md

 Located under `qmk-via` is the exported JSON file that includes the mappings to swap the two keys both for layers 0 and 2.

+## Disable Wireless Power Saving

+There may be issues with the AMD/MediaTek wireless card dropping connections or high latency when wireless power saving is enabled.
+To disable power saving, add the `99-wifi-powersave-off.conf` file under `etc/NetworkManager/conf.d`.

 ## 'License'

 Files and documentation included in this repository is free and unemcumbered software released into the public domain.
 For more information, see the included UNLICENSE file.